aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to XLTM or Online App" h2="Export MOBI to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily include MOBI to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting MOBI to XLTM.

+The first step is to use Aspose.Words for .NET to export MOBI to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in a variety of formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.
+It also provides the ability to export MOBI to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including XLS, XLSX, CSV, ODS, and XLTM.
+It also provides the ability to convert HTML to XLTM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can quickly and easily include MOBI to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting MOBI to XLTM, making it easy to integrate this feature into any application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}